HAITI, I AM SORRY! — Martin P Felix

 There is a lot at stake in the 2024 elections, particularly pertinent to Caribbean Americans and immigrants, documented and undocumented.
 For example, Project 2025 is a central ideological blueprint of the would-be Trump Presidency (2025).
 Backed by the Heritage Foundation and heralded by V.P.
 JD Vance, the voluminous document aims to consolidate power in the presidency, potentially leading to authoritarianism and censorship of multicultural history, which, among other travesties, would deny Americans the positive roles of Mexicans, Haitians, and Caribbean people in U.S. history.

 In light of recent xenophobic insults against Haitian American immigrants, absurd allegations and insults to the Caribbean community, and the danger of reversal of critical civil rights gains, many people of conscience believe it’s crucial to defeat Trump in the 2024 Presidential elections.
-Haitian and Caribbean votes will be very important in shaping the outcome on November 5th and in future contests.
+Haitian and Caribbean votes will be crucial in shaping the outcome on November 5th and in future contests.
 As these communities grow and become more engaged in the political process, their voices increasingly demand attention from policymakers and candidates alike.

 Haiti, we are genuinely sorry for those who underestimate you!